By:

 I'm a trained chef and longtime specialty coffee writer, and I take the “test it, explain it, simplify it” approach seriously.

-We currently do not publish guest posts or prewritten submissions.
+We do not publish guest posts or prewritten submissions.

 Interested in joining later?
 Read our Write With Me page.